vilmibm/testing/README.md

-funk repo for testing whatever
+bunk repo for testing whatever

 it's cool you can mess with it